threez/appway/README.md

 For the application server itself there is a configuration directory that includes all applications that should be deployed: The the directory is by default `/etc/appway/config`.

+#### Default application

+There is a special application name `default`.
+If the name of an application is `default` the X-App header doesn't need to be passed to get to the application.
+The application will then be used as the fallback application fall all requests if no X-App header is passed.

 ### View logs

     GET /applications/exmaple/logs/<logname>